Caramel apple: Production

 For high-volume production of caramel apples, a sheet of caramel can be wrapped around the apple, followed by heating the apple to melt the caramel evenly onto it.
 This creates a harder caramel that is easier to transport but more difficult to eat.
 Caramel apple production at home usually involves melting pre-purchased caramel candies for dipping or making a homemade caramel from ingredients like corn syrup, brown sugar, butter, and vanilla.
 Homemade caramel generally results in a softer, creamier coating.

 In recent years, it has become increasingly popular to decorate caramel apples for holidays like Halloween.
 Methods used to do this include applying sugar or salt to softened caramel, dipping cooled, hardened apples in white or milk chocolate, or painting designs onto finished caramel apples with white chocolate colored with food coloring.

 Classically, the preferred apples for use in caramel apples are tart-tasting apples with a crisp texture such as Granny Smith.

 History

-Hunter’s Candy in Moscow, Idaho sold the first caramel apples in 1936.
-Hard-coated candy apples had been around since 1908, but Hunter's Candy created a new treat by coating the apples with their caramel.
+Hunter's Candy in Moscow, Idaho began selling caramel apples in 1936.
+Hard-coated candy apples had been around since the late 19th century, but Hunter's Candy created a new treat by coating the apples with their caramel.
 During World War II, these apples were shipped overseas to soldiers in Korea, Japan, and England.